Skip to Content

 • Research skills

-• Social Media
+• Social media

-• Graded Unit projects.
+• Graded unit projects

-Hear from current student Molly Sheppard.
+Hear from student Molly Sheppard.

-Hear from current student Erin.
+Hear from student Erin.

 Entry requirements (minimum)

-• One Higher, preferably English or Media Studies at C or above
+• One Higher, preferably English or Media Studies at C or above ; OR

 • NQ Media and Journalism - Level 5